lscsoft/lalsuite/CONTRIBUTING.md

 ## Contributing code

-All contributions to LALSuite code must be made using the fork and [merge request](https://git.ligo.org/help/user/project/merge_requests/index.html) [workflow](https://git.ligo.org/help/user/project/repository/forking_workflow.html), which must then be reviewed by one of the project maintainers.
+All contributions to LALSuite code must be made using the fork and [merge request][mergerequests] [workflow][forkworkflow], which must then be reviewed by one of the project maintainers.

 If you wish to contribute new code, or changes to existing code, please follow this development workflow: